VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/FulfillmentCenterAddressType.md

 # FulfillmentCenterAddressType

-The `FulfillmentCenterAddressType` represents a data type that describes the address of a fulfillment center.
+This type represents a data type that describes the address of a fulfillment center.
 It contains various fields to provide detailed information about the address.

 ## Fields